sashalee23/AI-Governance-Gateway/README.md

         detected risk signals
         timestamps

     This ensures that system behavior can be reviewed after the fact, failures can be explained rather than inferred, and accountability is maintained in regulated or high-risk environments.
-Governance does not rely on “trusting the model,” and audit logging is treated as a core system capability, not an afterthought.
+Governance does not rely on “trusting the model,” and audit logging is treated as a core system capability, not an afterthought!

 ### Intended Audience
 This system is designed for: